Short Change Hero

 "We both know these are the kinds of things you are here for.
 Now tell me, what kind of problems are you having with Rachel?"

-"She has the highest marks out of all the cadets that graduated from the academy, you did quite well yourself so you should have that in common."
+"She has the highest marks out of all the cadets that graduated from the academy, and you did quite well yourself, so you should have that in common."

 She clenched her jaw so as not to curse, "I get laid every now and then, but no serious relationships.
 The same as the last fucking time you asked me pervert."

-Emma flustered at this, but she didn't let it deter her, "Last time we spoke you said there was someone you were interested in."
+Emma flustered at this, but she didn't let it deter her, "Last month you said there was someone you were interested in."

 "Yes, interested in sleeping with."